-Be sure to have your engine’s vacuum lines inspected thoroughly and routinely, as they’re been known to crack and leak.
+Be sure to have your engine’s vacuum lines inspected thoroughly and routinely, as they’ve been known to crack and leak.
 Warning signs will be leaving a trail of leaked oil.

 Oil pump drive chain failure

 Audi’s water pumps are also known to begin leaking because their seals or internal bearings begin to fail.
-Contaminated antifreeze is common cause for Audi water pump failure.
+Contaminated antifreeze is a common cause of Audi water pump failure.
 Thoroughly flushing your vehicle’s cooling system is highly recommended.
 Along with that, be sure to keep an eye on the “weep hole” if you’re in an area that experiences freezing temperatures.
 Freezing temperatures will require different coolant mixture ratios than temperatures over 32 degrees Fahrenheit.
-Incorrect coolant ratios have been known to cause weakening of Audis’ weep holes which almost always result in a leak.
+Incorrect coolant ratios have been known to cause the weakening of Audis’ weep holes, which almost always results in a leak.